Knit and Crochet Cozies Add Comfort to Your Home

 Therapeutic Crafting: How to Get More Benefits from Making a Cozy for Your Home

 Of course, a cozy itself is going to add comfort.
 Your laptop won’t be cold.
 You’ll feel the plush texture of wonderful yarn wrapped around your coffee mug.
-But the more you really delve into the therapeutic aspects of it, the more these wonderful crafts can improve your life!
+But the more you really delve into its therapeutic aspects, the more these wonderful crafts can improve your life!

 What Should You Put Knit and Crochet Cozies On?